Vasandhathil Or Naal: Soundtrack

 The soundtrack was composed by M. S. Viswanathan, with lyrics by Kannadasan.

 Release and reception

 Vasandhathil Or Naal was released on 7 May 1982.
 S. Shivakumar of Mid-Day appreciated Sripriya for giving a "remarkably studied performance" and that she "sometimes steals scenes from the great thespian himself".
+Manjula Ramesh of Kalki felt Ganesan and Sripriya were wasted in this weightless plot but praised the cinematography and musical score.
+S. Jayakrishnan, writing for New Sunday Times, praised the performances of Ganesan and Sripriya, but criticised the director for "bogging down the movie in its initial stages with trivia", while appreciating the technical aspects such as photography.